-If you kids need some incentive to reuse items, try explaining that the money you save on back-to-school items can go toward something fun this summer.
-I also appeal to their helping instincts and let them know that recycling means less stuff to throw out so it's earth-friendly.
+If the kids need some incentive to reuse items, try explaining that the money you save on back-to-school items can go toward something fun this summer.

 Now you should have a bag that contains all your reusable school supplies for Fall.
 Yea!
 Store it in your child's closet (or somewhere you'll remember :) and take it out when you get the back-to-school supply list.
 You should be able to check off a number of items - so less shopping later!

 This is what we're saving for next year - approximate value is $27

 (The pink box is full of gently used pencils, highlighters, expo markers and colored pencils).

 Step 3: Review & Get Rid of the Rest

 Yes, I remember that there's still a pile of papers (and un-usable items) on your floor - not to worry!